ryancushen/SubTracker/docs/USER_GUIDE.md

 #### In GUI

-1. Select the subscription you want to edit from the list.
+1. Locate the subscription you want to edit in the list.
-2. Click the "Edit" button or double-click the subscription item.
+2. Click the "✏️" (edit) button in the same row.
 3. Modify the details in the edit form.
-4. Click "Save" to update the subscription.
+4. Click "Update Subscription" to save your changes.

 #### In TUI